Nicholas C. Creede: Adoption of Edith Dorothy Walker

-Dorothy's mother

 Dorothy was the daughter of Edith Waters Walker.
 Edith claimed to have been born in San Francisco in 1875 in poverty, hardship and neglect.
 However, young Edith was removed from poverty when she was adopted by a Mrs. Scott, the widow of a wealthy warehouse owner.
 Mrs. Scott then married William G. Waters, the foreman of the printing department of a San Francisco daily newspaper.
 When Mrs. Waters (Scott) became ill, the family moved to southern California for her health.
 There, "Captain" Waters acquired possession of San Miguel Island and established a home there.

 Mrs. Waters died during Edith's youth, leaving Edith on the island with only a housekeeper and hired men for company since Captain Waters was often on the mainland.
 This lonely existence apparently did not suit Edith, who wished to pursue a career as an actress.
 So, when a sailboat landed on the island, Edith persuaded the captain of the vessel to take her to the mainland.

-Dorothy's father

 Dorothy's father, John Mackay Walters, had his own colorful and dramatic history as the relatively impoverished son of well-to-do California businessman J. B. Walker, who was a partner of "Bonanza King" John William Mackay.
 Shortly after reaching the mainland, Edith met John Walters.
 Two weeks later, she performed her first role on stage under the stage name Ynez (Inez) Dean.
 Four weeks later, Edith and John Walters were wed.

-The adoption

 The Walters marriage was stormy and short-lived with Edith Walters leaving the marriage to pursue her acting career.
 Edith later entered the Los Angeles County Infirmary as a charity inmate.
 In the early spring of 1895, she gave birth to Dorothy.
 For nine months, the young mother tried to support them with her acting career.
 In the summer, she filed suit against her husband seeking divorce, and suit against her step-father to reclaim the inheritance she said was due her from her adopted mother Mrs. Scott.

 These legal actions garnered the attention of the press as well as Mr. Creede.
 Creede, moved by the accounts of the young lady's hardships, offered to adopt young Dorothy.
 The adoption was completed in late summer.
 According to some reports, Edith wished to give Dorothy a good home because of Edith was concerned that her ill health would soon leave Dorothy an orphan.